Pasta must be an all time favourite in Zen Centres. It hardly matters what kind and it’s always a win-win situation.

 - Combine the cooked pasta with the broccoli and mushroom sauce.

-- Garnish with parsley and a few twists of freshly ground black pepper.
+- Garnish with parsley and freshly ground black pepper.
+Serve immediately.